 - Matrimonial property - any property not covered by the other two categories as well as any debt or property acquired by the spouses jointly or separately during the marriage and after separation.

-Typical areas of dispute include what assets and debts are actually held by each spouse and whether
+Typical areas of dispute include what assets and debts are actually held by each spouse and whether matrimonial

-Understanding division of property for unmarried couples
+Property division for unmarried couples

 There are no laws governing the division of property for unmarried couples.
 In general, jointly held assets are divided equally and property purchased during the relationship belongs to the person who can prove ownership.